JIBINJJOHNY/CakeCravings/README.md

     + [Gunicorn](https://gunicorn.org/): the webserver used to run the website.
     + [Spycopg2](https://www.python.org/dev/peps/pep-0249/): the database driver that established the database connection.
     + [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): the authentication library used to create the user accounts.
+    + [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/): was used to control the rendering behavior of Django forms.
     + [Render](https://render.com/): the cloud computing system that houses the website.
     + [ElephantSQL](https://www.elephantsql.com/): the cloud database used to store all the data.
     + [GitHub](https://github.com/): used to store the source code for the website.